"Alright lads, welcome to Chapter 1 of the studio guide"

 So for recording, you would want to get closed-back headphones (In ears perform great to0)!

 When you're a novice, you only need one…

 The one that is recommended is the SM57 by Shure.
 This is a dynamic mic and will be one you will come to love.

 The main reason:

-There are other mics which are designed to record such instruments or signals.
+There are other mics that are designed to record such instruments or signals.
 But the SM57 is definitely one you should buy.

-Get a good quality solid stand which will support your microphone.
+Get a good quality solid stand that will support your microphone.

 This stand will probably last you a lifetime!

-But if your a novice and don’t have to much to spend on a stand, you can just go out and buy an affordable one that feels sturdy enough.
+But if your a novice and don’t have too much to spend on a stand, you can just go out and buy an affordable one that feels sturdy enough.